Skagit River Rafting

 The Skagit River valley region is also significant for its Native American history and culture.
 Pacific Northwest area tribes often centered around a river.
 The Skagit, which takes its name from two distinct bands, the Upper Skagit and Lower Skagit, is believed to have been a significant trade route to exchange goods from the salt water ocean and dense forests with the resources of the semi-arid climate of eastern Washington.
 Archeologists recently discovered evidence of indigenous people utilizing this region for fishing, hunting and gathering as far back as 8,000 years ago.
 While mountain trails were used by hunters, the river was a feasible way to travel and connect people.
 You can experience the magic of the Skagit as you float down the same river used by these tribal people.
 Join us and discover the abundance and unique interconnectedness of salmon and eagles.
 Determine if you believe, as these Native Americans believed, that animals can teach life lessons and offer inspiration.
 The salmon is thought to symbolize instinct, strength and determination, whereas the eagle symbolizes freedom, protective power, and courage.

-Accommodations for rafting on the Skagit River
+Other accommodations for rafting on the Skagit River

 Hotels / Motels